 McGriff put up borderline Hall of Fame numbers during his 19-year career, which involved six different uniforms.
-One of those uniforms was for the San Diego Padres.
+One of those uniforms was of the San Diego Padres.

 McGriff started his career by being drafted out of his Tampa area high school by the New York Yankees in 1981.
 He actually never saw the field in pinstripes, as he was dealt to the Toronto Blue Jays that next year.
 He played his first five seasons for Toronto.
 He hit 36 home runs in 1989, an American League high.
 He actually hit at least 34 home runs in three straight seasons with the Blue Jays.

-Then after the 1990 season, there was a big trade (and perhaps biggest trade in Blue Jays history) that sent McGriff along with Tony Fernandez to the Padres for Roberto Alomar and Joe Carter (who, a few seasons later, would hit one of the most famous World Series home runs, clinching the 1993 championship for the Blue Jays).
+Then after the 1990 season, there was a big trade (and perhaps the biggest trade in Blue Jays history) that sent McGriff, along with Tony Fernandez, to the Padres for Roberto Alomar and Joe Carter (who, a few seasons later, would hit one of the most famous World Series home runs, clinching the 1993 championship for the Blue Jays).
 McGriff began his Padres career in 1991 when he hit .278 with 31 home runs and 106 RBI.

 He finished his career with trips to the Chicago Cubs and Los Angeles Dodgers before playing 27 games with the Devil Rays again to end his career in 2004.

 With 493 career home runs, he was among the best power hitters of his generation.
 He also finished with a lifetime .284 average and 2,490 hits.
 He has consistently received about 20% in the Hall of Fame voting.
 He has two more years of eligibility, but it is unlikely he will get it.
 Regardless, he had a fantastic career.